Kentico/community-portal/docs/Development.md

    - Use the VS Code task `npm: dev (Admin)`
    - Run `npm install` and then `npm run dev` at the command line in the `.\src\Kentico.Community.Portal.Admin\Client` directory (alternative)

+## Start Azurite

+1. Enable Azurite for local Azure Storage access

+   - Install the [VS Code extension](https://marketplace.visualstudio.com/items?itemName=Azurite.azurite) (installed with recommended extensions)
+   - Run Azurite from the VS Code command palette (`ctrl+shift+p`) with `Azurite: Start`
+   - Use the [Azurite documentation](https://learn.microsoft.com/en-us/azure/storage/common/storage-use-azurite?tabs=visual-studio%2Cblob-storage#install-azurite) to install or start it with your IDE of choice (alternative)

 ## Start ASP.NET Core application

 1. Launch server.
 App should now be running on localhost (Currently <http://localhost:45038/> ).